SynCap/GFMR/src/README.md

 - Renders tables
 - Auto convert the hyper links in plain text, ie: www.example.com, http://example.com

-> **NOTE** Tables in sd2 and GitHub are rendered in some different manner: GitHub needs newlines to determine tables exactly, but sd2 start tables from first line, wich contains pipes `|` with next line contains dividing lines.

 ### Lists

 Engine lets use multistring list items in following manner: